YashvanGH/ip/docs/README.md

 `mark 2`

 Expected Outcome:
-tasks.Task number 2 will be marked as done.
+Task number 2 will be marked as done and will not be saved to save file.

 ### Unmarking Tasks
 Unmark a specific task as incomplete.